 The main purpose of UX design remains unchanged since the concept of user experience arose on the horizon.
 Giving users what they need in the most pleasant way possible is the global mission of all UX designers all over the world.
-Yet, the ways this mission is accomplished are not even close that stable.
+Yet, the ways this mission is accomplished are not even close to that stable.

 This is because there are two interconnected processes.
 First, users’ expectations are always growing.
-And second, requirements to UX design of applications are continuously becoming higher.
+And second, requirements for UX design of applications are continuously becoming higher.
 One leads to another, so it’s impossible to say which one is the reason and which one is the consequence.

 Anyway, we’ll set aside this philosophical chicken-egg question for now and focus on more practical issues in this article.
 Specifically, we’ll discuss what goals UX designers should set for the coming year to satisfy users (and their own professional ego, of course).